NuGet/Home/README.md

 ###Steps to build the clients tools repo:
 - Clone [NuGet.Client](https://github.com/nuget/nuget.client) Repo by running the following command `git clone https://github.com/NuGet/NuGet.Client`
+- Start powershell
-- Start powershell. cd into the clone repo directory
+- CD into the clone repo directory
 - Run `.\build.ps1 -CleanCache`

-######In case you have build issues please clean the local repo using `git clean -xdf` and try building
+######In case you have build issues please clean the local repo using `git clean -xdf` and retry building

 ###Build Artifacts
 - (RepoRootFolder)\Artifacts - this folder will contain the Vsix and NuGet command-line